Sheridan Voysey

 The exercise can be explained in three words:

-• Walk: Set aside a couple of hours sometime this week for an unhurried walk in a quiet and beautiful park.
+• Walk: Set aside a couple of hours sometime this week for an unhurried walk outdoors in a quiet and beautiful place – a park, a field, a lane, a walking track.
 Try a time when you won’t feel rushed by other appointments.
 Jotting any concerns or yet-to-be completed tasks in a notebook beforehand may help you mentally relax.
 Set out on your walk and consciously slow your walking pace.
 Feel each footstep calmly meet the pathway.
 Tense and then relax your hands, arms, shoulders and legs.
 Consciously slow your breathing.

 • Attend: Start paying attention to your surroundings.
 Notice the warmth of the sun on your skin and the strength of the breeze on your face, the sounds of different birds in the trees and the swaying of branches and leaves.
 Notice sky and clouds, grass and bark, the sounds of other park-goers and the scents around you.